by Sydney Michalski

 But when we took it down, we got to see all the incredible beauty that was happening far up in the sunny sky!

-And, we got to enjoy an impromptu spruce-tip harvest, and make soda…
+And, we also got to enjoy an impromptu spruce-tip harvest, and make a few bottles of soda!

 And then, after we were done enjoying all of the side-benefits of increased sunshine on the farm, increased health of the forest, the amazing beauty of seeing God’s creation up close, and the surprise bounty of a delicious harvest, we have lumber to mill up into a saw bench, and a wide variety of smaller items from all the off-cuts.